 Collection of miRNA targets:

-Experimentally validated targets are collected from the paper titled "Transcriptome-wide identification of microRNA targets in rice", and here this dataset is taken as the true, biologically relevant target gene set;
+Experimentally validated targets are collected from the paper "Transcriptome-wide identification of microRNA targets in rice", and the corresponding genes with clear degradome signal are taken as true, biologically relevant targets.

-Bioinformatics approach: Using psRNATarget web server adopting the default parameter to predict targets for all the conserved miRNAs;
+Bioinformatics approach: Using psRNATarget web server adopting the default parameter to predict targets for all conserved miRNAs;

 To predict the genomic coordination of miRNA binding sites and their flanking regions for target genes using psRNATarget.

+(More unambiguous way to address b) & c) point) Bioinformatics approach: Using psRNATarget web server adopting the default parameter (maximum number of mismatches as 3.0, length of complementarity scoring as 20 and range of central mismatch as 9-11) to predict targets for all conserved miRNAs;

+To obtain the genomic coordination of miRNA binding sites and their flanking regions for experimentally validated target genes using psRNATarget.

 Result:

-There are 46 experimentally validated target genes collected and 778 miRNA:target interaction pairs;
+There are 46 experimentally validated target genes collected and 778 miRNA:target interaction pairs predicted;

 823 target genes are predicted, and 2113 miRNA:target interaction pairs are found in total, out of which 120 pairs are experimentally unique (not overlapped with the bioinformatics prediction)

+The corresponding miRNA binding sites were acquired and stored.

+(Unambiguous way)

+For experimentally validated targets: there are 46 collected and 778 miRNA:target interaction pairs found;

+Overall collection: there are 823 target genes collected (include the literally recorded ones and bioinformatics prediction) and corresponding 2113 miRNA:target interaction pairs, out of which 120 pairs are experimentally unique (not overlapped with the bioinformatics prediction)

-The corresponding miRNA binding sites acquired and stored.
+The corresponding miRNA binding sites were acquired and stored.

 Notice: